boppreh/steamgrid/README.md

   of the overlay file is the name of the category).
 - If you already have any customized images it'll use them and apply the overlay, but keeping a backup.
+- If you have images in the directory `games/`, it'll search by game name or by id and use them.
 - Works just as well with non-Steam games.
 - Supports PNG and JPG images.
 - Supports games with multiple categories.
 - No installation required, just extract the zip and double click.
-- Works with Windows and Linux, 32 or 64 bit.
+- Works with Windows, Linux, and MacOS, 32 or 64 bit.
 - 100% fire and forget, no interaction required, and can cancel and retry at any moment.

 # Something wrong? #